 - First Step: Protect Your Bed.
 Perhaps the most important thing you can do to address dust mites is to buy hypoallergenic bedding products.
 Dust mites love living in pillows and can quickly turn an everyday pillow into an allergy nightmare.
 Mattress and comforter encasings are also great products to protect yourself and to improve your sleep.
 Covering your pillows and bedding keeps the dust mites, and more importantly, the dust mite allergens, from invading.
 Dust mite covers (in addition to your sheets and comforter) should be washed often in high temperature water.

 To add to your protection, you may want to invest in a mattress that is made using dust mite-resistant materials.
-Latex mattresses, for example, are naturally resistant to dust mites.
-Silk sheets are also a good choice for bedding, as silk is naturally dry and moisture-wicking.
 Lastly, a dry vapor steam cleaner can help reduce dust mite populations without dampening your bedding materials.

 - Next Step: Target the Entire Bedroom.
 Once you have addressed the bed, look at all the other soft, porous areas of the bedroom.
 Because carpet is another attractive home to dust mites, hardwood flooring is a great alternative in the bedroom.
 To control infestation in carpeted bedrooms, it is important to vacuum very often with a HEPA vacuum.
 Use a vacuum with a filtration system specially designed for allergen removal, and wear a filtering mask when vacuuming.